jashandeep-sohi/pysbf/README.md

 ## Release Notes

-v0.2:
-* Up to 100x times faster parsing thanks to Cython.
+* Up to 100x times faster parsing (than pure Python, thanks to Cython).
 Python module is writen in C and complied for C-like speeds.
 * All blocks documented in documentation v1.13.0 are now supported.

 ## Usage